 Ditto Disguise List | Which Pokémon can be Ditto in Pokémon GO?

 Pokémon Go's innocent pink blob causes quite the headache.
-It's not competitive; it doesn't have great cp; it doesn't even have a great typing that would help it out in battle.
+It's not competitive; it doesn't have great cp; it doesn't even have an excellent typing that would help it out in battle.
 Instead, its main gimmick is transforming into slightly weaker versions of other existing Pokémon.
 Oh, and you need it for the app's research function.

 How do you catch something that appears as something else?

 First, you need to know what to look for.
 I added this specific inquiry to my search history back in 2017.
 As it turns out, the answer is very different now.
 No one seems to agree on what Pokémon can be a Ditto in disguise.
-This list from iMore addresses some of them, but conflicts with other information found elsewhere, such as this list from VG247.
+As of September 2019, the list has changed, yet again.
+The newest update removes Sentret since the shiny model arrived to the game.
+Game N Guides offers an updated list.

 From what I've gathered, Ditto may appear as: